 You will need to sign either a rental agreement or a lease before occupancy.
 A lease specifies the length, terms, and rent payments.
 Rental agreements are sometimes known as "month-to-month" arrangements.
 Where either you or the landlord may end the contract at any time with proper notice.
 Similarly, the landlord can adjust the rent with reasonable notice as laws and regulations permit.
 A lease is usually the more favorable option, as it guarantees a fixed rent for a more extended period.
 Nevertheless, if you are uncertain how long you will be renting, a rental agreement offers more flexibility.

-- A full description of the rental property.
+- The lease must have a complete description of the rental property.

-- The amount of each rent payment and the due date, including late charge and grace period information.
+- The rent payment amount, due date, late charges, and grace period

-- The amount of the security deposit, and the conditions under which it might be retained by the landlord -Services to be provided by the landlord (landscaping, repairs, etc.) and tenant responsibilities.
+- The amount of the security deposit and the conditions under which the landlord might retain it

-- Rules and regulations that the tenant is expected to follow while renting the property.
+- Rules and regulations while renting the property

 - Available amenities or services (trash removal, swimming pool, laundry facilities)